-Please note: This is supplementary for the “Blockchain and Cryptocurrency Explained” series.
+Please note: This is a supplement to the “Blockchain and Cryptocurrency Explained” series.
 If you want to start from the beginning, go here.

 Blockchain explorer is one of the essential tools in any cryptocurrency.
-It provides lot of information on the status of the blocks, transactions and currency in general.
-It is easy to get lost in the amount of information in an explorer, so we will cover some of the basic information.
+These explorers provide information on the status of the blocks, transactions and currency.
+We will cover some of the basic information related to blockchain explorers.

 Let’s take two currencies side by side to understand this completely:

 - Ethereum Blockchain Explorer – https://etherscan.io/

 - Transaction Information

 We can find out how the network is doing by looking at the below stats.
 Each piece of information can help us understand the currency better as whole.

 The height or last block number tells you the current blockchain length.
 If the height or last block is 100, then the current blockchain length is 100.